ismo-karkkainen/edicta/README.md

 # Edicta

 Reads information from YAML-blocks inside a text file.
-The intent is that information can be stored inside human-readable file, and also used to obtain the said values automatically without need for human to copy-paste the information.
+The intent is that information can be stored inside a human-readable file, and obtained automatically without any need for a human to copy-paste the information.

-Thus far this has been tested with markdown files.
+This has been tested only with markdown files.
 The YAML-blocks inside the file will probably hinder the use of the file when the intention is to transform it into another format.
 To drop the YAML-blocks, to the degree they can be recognized by edicta, use --text option.